matthew-brett/barts-setup/barts_setup.md

 * The IPAD sends this stream output to YouTube Studio, running from the Safari browser on the MACBOOK.
 YouTube then transmits this as a live stream to the internet via a NODE.
-* The IPAD also saves the stream to its local disk storage, for later use.
+* The IPAD also saves the stream to its local disk storage, for later editing or upload.

 We use the MACBOOK to display lyrics for songs, liturgy and slides to the following physical devices in the church: